TellosHQ/FE-eng-takehome/README.md

-# Frontend Engineer Takehome Test
+# Tellos Frontend Engineer Takehome Test

-Welcome to the Tellos Takehome Test!
+Welcome to the Tellos Frontend Engineer Takehome Test!
 This test is designed to evaluate your ability to use Typescript, React and MUI.
 Your submission will be judged against these criteria:

 1. The simplicity of your solution (simpler is better)
 2. How closely your solution mirrors the screenshots provided.
 Spacing and reactivity is important!